mieksleb/Weez/README.md

 rumee.scrape()
 ```

-The scrape method will create two attributes that is a dictionary object which contains the current
+The scrape method will create two attributes containing the players' data. `overall_stats` is a dictionary object that
-session's data. `overall_stats` contains the collated data for all the games played in the current
+contains the collated data for all the games played in the current session. `match_stats` is a list object containing
-session. `match_stats` contains the data for each match played during the session.
+a dictionary for each match played.
+The dictionaries contain detailed breakdowns of individual match statistics.

 ---